dtisoy/MyLinuxConfig/README.md

 ## Terminal Configuration
 In the terminalConfiguration folder there are two files:
-- The .bashrc file is my bash visual configuration where I source my custom functions and I modify the ps1 variable and it's based in the xubuntu .bashrc generated script but it works in Linux lite
+- **.bashrc*** file is my bash visual configuration where I source my custom functions and I modify the ps1 variable and it's based in the xubuntu .bashrc generated script but it works in Linux lite

+*(you can just copy the ps1 variable and the tail of the .bashrc file instead of replacing the whole file)*

-*make sure to make a backup for your current .bashrc file*
+*(make sure to make a backup for your current .bashrc file)*

-- .bash_aliases: my most used bash aliases
+- **.bash_aliases:** my most used bash aliases

 **current bash aliases**